watertap-org/watertap/docs/how_to_guides/how_to_use_apparent_and_true_chemical_species.rst

 -------------------------------------------------------------------------

 1. Add the ``"Apparent"`` and ``"StateIndex"`` objects under your import statements
-2. Specify specific species as ``"Apparent"`` within its component definition
+2. Specify certain species as ``"Apparent"`` within its component definition
 3. Give a list of "true" species it will dissociate into
 4. Define a "state_components" argument in the config and specify ``"StateIndex.true"``